Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/README.md

 <a href="./Hardware/Stage_3.md#Profiling-Using-PL-Profile-Monitors">Profiling Using PL Profile Monitors</a>
 </td>
 <td>
 Explains how to insert PL profile monitors in the v++link command.
-This helps identify specific PL kernels(s) causing a performance drop.
+This helps identify specific PL kernels causing a performance drop.
 </td>
 </tr>

 <tr>
 <td>
-<a href="./Hardware/Stage_3.md#Inserting-ILAs-to-Monitor-Specific-AXI-Interfaces">Inserting ILA(s) to Monitor Specific AXI Interfaces</a>
+<a href="./Hardware/Stage_3.md#Inserting-ILAs-to-Monitor-Specific-AXI-Interfaces">Inserting ILAs to Monitor Specific AXI Interfaces</a>
 </td>
 <td>
 Explains how to insert one or more integrated logic analyzers (ILAs) to monitor specific PL AXI interfaces to help identify exactly where and when a throughput drop occurs.
 Also helps in identifying whether data is sent correctly to the AI Engine from the PL compenents and received correctly from the AI Engine to the PL.